SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/add-new-layout.md

 title: Add new screen layout
 description: How to add a new layout for a user group.
 author: Bergfrid Dias
-so.date: 01.02.2024
+date: 01.02.2024
-so.version: 10.2.11
+version: 10.2.11
-keywords: screen designer, layout, main card, archive so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: screen designer, layout, main card, archive
+topic: howto
+audience: settings
+audience_tooltip: Settings and maintenance
 language: en
 ---